aeldakhli/DevOps_project/terraform/flexibleengine/modules/fe-bastion/README.md

 ## Module required provider & version:

-It uses terrafor version >= 0.13 and FlexibleEngineCloud/flexibleengine provider version >= 1.30.0
+- It uses terrafor version >= 0.13 and FlexibleEngineCloud/flexibleengine provider version >= 1.30.0

-below is a sample configuration:
+- Below is a sample configuration:

 ```
 terraform {